evg-cv/FileSimilarity/README.md

         python3 -m nltk.downloader all
     ```

-- Please create the "model" folder in the "utils" folder of this project directory and copy the model into the "model" folder
+- Please create the "model" folder in the "utils" folder of this project directory and copy the model into the "model" folder.

 ## Execution

-- Please set INPUT_EXCEL_PATH, SIMILARITY_THRESH, SIMILARITY_NUMBER in settings file with the input excel file path,
+- Please set INPUT_EXCEL_PATH in settings file with the absolute path of the excel path.
+In Windows, when you set the path,
-similarity threshold value, and the number of the similar sentences as you want.
+you have to replace "\" with "\\".

 - Please run the following command in the terminal